Trichotillomania Symptoms & Treatment

 • Visible loss of hair and patches on the scalp

-• Shortened of thinned hair
+• Shortened or thinned hair

 • A particular pattern or habit of hair pulling